sbweeden/cifido2rp/README.md

 CI tenant requirements:

-1. You need to create a cloud directory user, with a password, and know that password.
+1. You need a cloud directory user, with a password, and know that password.
 This user will be needed to login to the Node.js application.
+Alternatively you can use OpenID Connect login for single-signon, and this will permit a user in Cloud Identity from any Identity Source (not just cloud directory users with a password).
 1. Create an API client_id and client_secret (these go into the .env file) with the following entitlements:
     1. Authenticate any user
     1. Manage second-factor authentication enrollment for all users
-    1. Manage second-factor authentication method configuration
     1. Manage users and standard groups
 1. Create a FIDO2 RP definition for the RPID www.cifido2rp.com.
 Optionally upload metadata.
+1. Optionally create an OpenID Connect application configuration for the demonstration application.